 You must currently be present in the United States at the time of applying for deferred action.

 You are currently in school, or have graduated from high school, or have obtained a GED, or have been honorably discharged from the armed forces.

 You have not been convicted of a felony offense or significant misdemeanor.

-CALL OUR OFFICE TO SCHEDULE YOUR FREE DEFERRED ACTION FOR CHILDHOOD ARRIVALS (DACA) CONSULTATION.
+CALL OUR OFFICE TO SCHEDULE YOUR DEFERRED ACTION FOR CHILDHOOD ARRIVALS (DACA) CONSULTATION.